 Planning a trip to Hong Kong but not sure what to do while you’re there?
-Well the good news is there are many, many things to do, see, eat and buy in Hong Kong.
+Well, the good news is there are many, many things to do, see, eat and buy in Hong Kong.
 This amazing city is a melting pot of food, culture and fun just waiting to be discovered by visitors.
-To help you have a great time on your next, or first, visit to this amazing city, here’s my guide to 47 fun, exciting & unique things to do in Hong Kong.
+To help you have a great time on your first, or next, visit to this amazing city, here’s my guide to 47 of the best things to do in Hong Kong.

 1. Yuen Po Street Bird Market

 Located in Mong Kok, the Yuen Po Street Bird Market is a haven for older men who keep birds as a pastime.
 You’ll find small stalls selling wooden bird cages, from the simple to the ornate, and everything a cute little bird could need.
 Find out more about the Yuen Po Street Bird Market here.

 One of my favourite places in Hong Kong, the Flower Market is home to shop after shop full of beautiful, bright green plants, orchids and large bunches of flowers.
 If I lived in Hong Kong, this is where I would spend all of my money, given gardening and plants are my favourite!
 Find out more about Flower Market Road here.

 3. Eat desserts at Chung Kee Dessert